brunorijsman/rift-python/doc/deviations.md

 # Deviations

-This section describes places where this Python RIFT engine implementation consciously an purposly deviates from the draft-ietf-rift-rift-02 specification.
+This section describes places where this Python RIFT engine implementation consciously an purposely deviates from the draft-ietf-rift-rift-02 specification.

 | ID | Short description |
 | --- | --- |